 Irish Company Law requires that goodwill and other fixed assets be written-off over a time period which does not exceed their useful life.
 Consistent with U.S. GAAP, goodwill is not amortized over an arbitrary period, but is reviewed for impairment on an annual basis, as of October 31, and whenever events or changes in circumstances indicate that the carrying value of the goodwill might not be recoverable.
-The Company has the option to first assess qualitative factors to determine whether it is necessary to perform the two-step impairment test.
-If the Company elects this option and believes, as a result of the qualitative assessment, that it is more-likely-than-not that the fair value of its reporting unit is less than its carrying amount, the quantitative two-step impairment test is required; otherwise, no further testing is required.
-Alternatively, the Company may elect to not first assess qualitative factors and immediately perform the quantitative two-step impairment test.
-In the first step, the Company compares the fair value of its reporting unit to its carrying value.
-If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of its reporting unit, then the second step of the impairment test is performed in order to determine the implied fair value of the Company's reporting unit's goodwill.
-If the carrying value of the Company's reporting unit's goodwill exceeds its implied fair value, then the Company would record an impairment loss equal to the difference.
+The Company has the option to first assess qualitative factors to determine whether it is necessary to perform a quantitative impairment test.
+If the Company elects this option and believes, as a result of the qualitative assessment, that it is more-likely-than-not that the fair value of its reporting unit is less than its carrying amount, the quantitative impairment test is required; otherwise, no further testing is required.
+Alternatively, the Company may elect to not first assess qualitative factors and immediately perform the quantitative impairment test.
+In the quantitative impairment test, the Company compares the fair value of its reporting unit to its carrying value.
+If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of its reporting unit, then the Company would record an impairment loss equal to the difference.